 Syncopal dogs tend to have fainting episodes with moments of excitement.
 They may yelp out, become very rigid, fall over, and owners report "he seemed dead".
 After a few seconds or minutes, they rebound quickly and are immediately themselves again.
 Like seizures, they may also urinate and defecate, but they may not paddle, and they certainly shouldn't appear neurologically appropriate afterward.

 Is there anything you can do for your dog, at home, should they suffer a seizure?
 The short answer is no. If you have drugs on hand because you already know they suffer, then naturally you can give those as advised.
-Yet, there is nothing we can "do" to stop the seizure short of those medications, and certainly there is no "home remedy" or "over-the-counter/human" medication you can give.
+To elaborate, dogs with a history of seizures may have owners who have a drug at home to give rectally for seizures lasting over 3 minutes.
+There is nothing you should try to "do" to stop the seizure short of those medications, and certainly there is no "home remedy" or "over-the-counter/human" medication you can give.

 If you are not too freaked out to do so, try to take note of the time the seizure started, and how long it lasted for.
 If they have multiple seizures, likewise.
 Before you jump in the car to get them to the doctor, also access if they had any potential exposure to toxins which may be to blame.
 It's hard to concentrate when our pets are suffering, but in the least try to watch how long the seizure lasted.

 Neurological diseases can be very serious and your dog should be seen by a neurologist if they have a persistent condition.
 It's very important we feel confident it's idiopathic (via your vet) versus other reasons.
 As with all diseases and abnormalities, never put things off.
 And most of all, never be an armchair veterinarian.
 Neurology is a very complex subject, and the items I touch on in this article likely just scratch the surface.